-Aberdeen, SD-Memorial service for Bill Pesicka, 85, of Aberdeen will be 11:00 am, Tuesday, July 14, 2020 at Zion Lutheran Church.
+Aberdeen, SD-Private Memorial service for Bill Pesicka, 85, of Aberdeen will be 11:00 am, Tuesday, July 14, 2020 at Zion Lutheran Church.
+All attendees are required to wear a face covering.
 The service will be live streamed and available at www.Carlsenfh.com under Bill’s obituary.
 The family requests casual dress or racing attire.

 Burial will be in Riverside Memorial Park Cemetery.

 Prayer service will be 7:00 pm, July 13, 2020 with visitation from 6:00-7:00 pm at the funeral home.

 Bill died Friday, June 19, 2020 at Wheatcrest Hills Healthcare Center in Britton.

 “Wild Bill” Pesicka, born William John to John and Ella (Brunmeier) Pesicka on June 22, 1934 in rural Bowdle, SD.
 Always a trickster, putting rubber snakes on his mom’s shoulder to scare her, putting real bullfrogs in his buddies’ lunchbox at work, he was always two steps ahead of everyone else.